Ceasar/regex/README.md

 RegExs
 ------

-A regular expression is a concise and flexible means to specifcy and recognize string of text.
+A regular expression is a concise and flexible means to specify and recognize strings of text.

-We define Regular Expressions as one of five objects.
+We define Regular Expressions as one of five components.

     data Reg = Epsilon
              | Literal Char